 A diamond, and 18 karat mirror-finish white and yellow gold necklace and earring set, by Chaumet, c.
 1970

-Chaumet (founded 1780)
+CHAUMET (founded 1780)

 The French maison of Chaumet was founded in 1780, by jeweler Marie- Étienne Nitot, who had previously worked with the jeweler to Queen Marie-Antoinette.
 From 1885- 1928, Joseph Chaumet, who gave the company its name, became its Director.
 In 1907, Chaumet moved to 12, Place Vendôme, which houses both its retail operation and workshop.